Jiang-maomao/flare-removal/README.md

 ```

 ### Training
-To train a model with your own data/model, you can edit the ```config/config.py``` and run the following codes.
+You may download the <a href="https://github.com/ykdai/Flare7K">Flare7K</a> dataset first.
+If you want to train a model with your own data/model, you can edit the ```config/config.py``` and run the following codes.

 For single GPU training:
 ```bash